How to Extract PPTX Text with GroupDocs.Parser for Java

 import com.groupdocs.parser.options.TextOptions;

-Extract Raw Text from PowerPoint Slides
+How to Extract PPTX Text from PowerPoint Slides

 Step 1: Specify the PowerPoint Document Path